All Episodes

 So the AP comes up with imaginary figures of 300,000 people who would be cut off of food stamps when there aren't 300,000 people to be cut off because they're advertising for more applicants.

-It just isn't gonna happen, but yet this story is worded this way, headlined this way for the express purpose of getting people all bent out of shape and and uh and in a in a fit of rage, and it's a giant, giant misunderstanding.
+But yet, this story is worded this way, headlined this way, for the express purpose of getting people all bent out of shape and in a fit of rage.

-There is no incentive to give accurate numbers or to enforce eligibility requirements, because if you do that, your budget will be cut.
+There is no incentive to give accurate numbers or to enforce eligibility requirements because if you do that, your budget will be cut.

-If you run a budget, if you run a line item in the budget, uh administrators love to bloat the budget to get their budgets increased every year.
+If you run a budget, if you run a line item in the budget, administrators love to bloat the budget to get their budgets increased every year.

 This is what baseline budgeting is.